pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 - source scanning (`blob-source-scan-template`)
 - image scanning (`private-image-scan-template`)

 If you have not already installed the Grype ScanTemplates in the namespace that you are writing the workload to, you can use the Namespace Provisioner to install them.
-For more detail see [Manage a List of developer namespaces](../namespace-provisioner/provision-developer-ns.hbs.md#manage-a-list-of-developer-namespaces).
+See [Manage a List of developer namespaces](../namespace-provisioner/provision-developer-ns.hbs.md#manage-a-list-of-developer-namespaces).

 1. Label the namespace that you are writing the workload to with the default *namespace_selector* `apps.tanzu.vmware.com/tap-ns=""`.